 Not only is this an easy recipe, it is also beautiful to serve.
 Full of the fresh flavors of summer, this will be a hit at your next cookout.

-Butter Basil Sweet Corn
+Butter Basil Grilled Corn on the Cob

 - 6 ears of fresh sweet corn in the husk